braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/purchase_event.md

 ## Purchase Event Segmentation

-Logging purchase event can trigger any number/type of follow up campaigns, and enable the following segmentation filters on the recency and frequency of that event.
+Logging purchase event can trigger any number/type of follow up campaigns, and enable the following segmentation filters on the recency and frequency of that event when targeting users.
 This data is viewable within our revenue page in time-series.

 | Segmentation Options | Dropdown Filter | Input Options |
 | ---------------------| --------------- | ------------- |